muratabur/muratabur.github.io/_posts/2015-08-08-banking-data-standards.md

 The banking industry has tried implementing underlying data standards like FpML, FIX etc. but all have failed.
 The primary reason for the failure is simple yet subtle.

-> Data standards are great to foster collaboration where there is no incentive to compete (differentiation happens at the user-experience or customer service layer), but fail in highly competitive environments.
+> Data standards improve efficiency and foster collaboration where there is no incentive to compete on the raw data (differentiation happens at the application, user-experience or customer service layer), but data standards fail in highly competitive raw data environments.

 Banking products, when looked at as an economic good, are close to being perfect substitutes.
 This puts the banks themselves in a market with near [perfect competition][perfect-comp].
 Banking products (consider a payment) are designed to be best when invisible, ideally never catching the attention of the customer.
 Without any opportunity to improve upon an instant, accurate and invisible customer service, banks are operating with prices very close to marginal costs.<sup>1</sup>
 <aside><num>1</num> Whether or not those costs can be reduced is another debate, and one that retail consumer focused FinTech companies are actively challenging in the lending and payments space.</aside>